Services for Young People

 The North Herts Positive Pathways projects help young people aged 11-17 stay safe, learn new skills and make informed decisions.
 Qualified Services for Young People Youth Workers support young people at risk of exploitation, crime, antisocial behaviour or exclusion from their community.
 The project is designed to provide a safe and supportive environment in which young people can get help with navigating challenges and building positive futures.

-Four Positive Pathways projects are currently running in the North Herts area every week during term time:
+Five Positive Pathways projects are currently running in the North Herts area every week during term time:

 at

-Westmill Positive Pathways Project
+Westmill Thursday Night Project

 at